Marnie Simpson

-Marnie Simpson (born 17 January 1992) is an English television personality from Consett, County Durham.
+Marnie Simpson (born 17 January 1992) is an English television personality from South Shields, South Tyneside.
 She appeared on the MTV reality series Geordie Shore.
 In 2016, she finished in fourth place on the eighteenth series of Celebrity Big Brother, and appeared on the eighth series of Ex on the Beach.

 Career

 Simpson joined Geordie Shore in 2013, she had previously appeared in a club scene from series 1 in episode 4.
 Simpson left the series in 2015 at the end of the eleventh series, but returned in the twelfth series.
 In 2016, she took part in the eighteenth series of Celebrity Big Brother where she finished in fourth place.
 In 2017, she returned to Big Brother 18, as a special guest for a shopping task.
 Simpson also took part in series eight of Ex on the Beach.
 Later in 2017, she released her own range of contact lenses, under the brand 'I Spy Eyes'.
 In 2019, Simpson began starring in the MTV series Geordie Shore OGs, a spinoff series of Geordie Shore.
 Since April 2022, Simpson has been filming again with the cast of Geordie Shore.